 1. Suave Essentials Daily Clarifying Shampoo for Swimmer’s Shampoo

 The name says it all.
-Suave Daily Clarifying Shampoo isn’t exactly a swim shampoo, but it is designed to rid your hair from anything that’s in it whether it be dirt, product buildup, or in this case, chlorine.
-Pair it with the matching Suave Daily Clarifying Conditioner for the best results.
+Suave Essentials Daily Clarifying Shampoo and Conditioner isn’t exactly a swimmer’s shampoo and conditioner set, but it’s designed to rid your hair from anything that’s in it whether it be dirt, product buildup, or in this case, chlorine.

 2. Dove Nutritive Solutions Clarify & Hydrate Shampoo

 If you have hair that’s prone to damage, swimming in a pool might seem like you’re rubbing salt into a wound (so to speak).
-Post dive, wash your hair with Dove Nutritive Solutions Intensive Repair Shampoo and follow up with the coordinating Conditioner to repair your hair while also cleansing it.
+Post dive, wash your hair with Dove Nutritive Solutions Clarify & Hydrate Shampoo and Conditioner. follow up with the coordinating Conditioner to repair your hair while also cleansing it.
 If you’re a frequent swimmer, consider adding this shampoo to your hair care routine.
 Continuous use strengthens the hair making it resilient to damage.

 3. Nexxus Blonde Assure Purple Shampoo